andre-brandao/pyprland/scratchpads.md

 when set to `true`, prevents the command from being started when pypr starts, it will be started when the scratchpad is first used instead.

-- Pro: saves resources when the scratchpad isn't needed
+- Good: saves resources when the scratchpad isn't needed
-- Con: slows down the first display (app has to launch first)
+- Bad: slows down the first display (app has to launch before showing)

 ## `size` (optional - RECOMMENDED)